KuvaSpace/kuva-data-processing/README.md

 # Contributing and development

-Please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).
+Please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) when developing.
+It also contains details on testing and deployment.

 Also, please follow our [Code of Conduct](CODE_OF_CONDUCT.md) while discussing in the issues and pull requests.